 Can Firbolgs be Druids?

-Thematically, firbolgs make for exceptional druids.
+Thematically, firbolgs are perfect for this class.
 While you get a nice boost to Wisdom, the +2 bonus to strength is largely wasted on Druids.
 Strength-based druids are uncommon, especially since most melee builds focus on WildShape.
 That said, the natural magical abilities of a firbolg are a nice fit for a druid spellcaster.

 Can a Firbolg Lie?